Brief description of organisation

 RESIDENCY PROGRAMS OVERVIEW

-6. Gold Leafing and Antique Art Techniques Special Residency (instructional)
+4. Gold Leafing and Antique Art Techniques Instructional Residency

 COMFORTABLE ACCOMMODATION AND MEALS:

-Residents enjoy comfortably furnished bedrooms and use of Arquetopia’s residency space including wireless Internet, lounge with TV/DVD and games, kitchen, dining room, outdoor terrace, and private bathroom with modern fixtures, shower, and hydro-massage tub.
-Daily meals, open access to the kitchen, and housekeeping are also included.
+Residents enjoy comfortably furnished bedrooms and use of Arquetopia’s residency space including wireless Internet, lounge with TV/DVD and games, kitchen, dining room, outdoor terrace, and shared bathroom with modern fixtures, shower, and hydro-massage tub.
+Meals, open access to the kitchen, and housekeeping are also included.

 STUDIO AND MATERIALS:

-Roomy indoor and outdoor art studio are provided with personal work space, large tables, tools, basic materials and supplies.
+Roomy indoor and outdoor art studio are provided with personal work space, large tables, and some tools.
+For self-directed residencies, artists bring their own materials and supplies or obtain them locally.
 In cases where a specific technique, space and/or materials are not available for a proposed project, our foundation will work with the artist and community on alternatives that will suit the work.
 Access to special facilities (such as the printmaking or ceramics studios) is also provided depending on the chosen technique.

 INITIATE YOUR APPLICATION